offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 To calculate the real number of reversals need for linear breakpoint graph_GRs (not estimate), there's a [paper on ACM DL](https://dl.acm.org/doi/10.1145/300515.300516) that goes over the algorithm.
 I glanced through it but I don't have the time / wherewithal to go through it.
 Maybe do it in the future.

 UPDATE: Calculating the number of reversals quickly is important because the number of reversals can be used as a distance metric when computing a phylogenetic tree across a set of species (a tree that shows how closely a set of species are related / how they branched out).
-See distance matrix_PT definition.
+See distance matrix definition.
 ```

 # Stories